Exomoon: Candidates

-In January 2022, an exomoon candidate was reported around the planet Kepler-1708b, and because it is orbiting a planet at approximately 1.6 AU from a star that is slightly more luminous than the Sun, it too could be within the habitable zone.
-However, this candidate is based on limited observations (only 2 transits) and some consider the data to be non-convincing.

-In November 2022, another exomoon candidate was reported around the planet Kepler-1513b (KOI-3678.01).
-Unlike the previous giant exomoon candidates of Kepler-1625 and Kepler-1708, this exomoon is terrestrial-mass, ranging from 0.76 Lunar masses to 0.34 Earth masses depending on the planet's mass and moon's orbital period.

-List
+There are a few exomoon candidates.
+Some of them have been deemed unlikely, such as Kepler-1000 b I. Beta Pictoris b I is a strong candidate and is waiting for confirmation by the James Webb Space Telescope.
+Some other candidates are: Kepler-1708b I, HD 189733 b I, HD 189733 b II, WASP-12 b I, WASP-12 b II, and many others.
+There is also a potential exomoon orbiting DH Tauri B, it could be considered a planet orbiting a brown dwarf.
+There are also candidate exomoons in J1407b's extensive ring system, although the moons in J1407b's disk could also be considered planets around a brown dwarf's Circumplanetary disk.

 Detection projects

+There are several missions underway now using some of the methods described above, which will find many more candidate exomoons and be able to confirm or disprove some candidates.
+PLATO, for example, is expected to launch in 2026.

-As part of the Kepler mission, the Hunt for Exomoons with Kepler (HEK) project is intended to detect exomoons.
+As part of the Kepler mission, the Hunt for Exomoons with Kepler (HEK) project was intended to detect exomoons, and generated some of the candidates still discussed today.

 Habitability

-Habitability of exomoons has been considered in at least two studies published in peer-reviewed journals.
+The habitability of exomoons has been considered in at least two studies published in peer-reviewed journals.
 René Heller & Rory Barnes considered stellar and planetary illumination on moons as well as the effect of eclipses on their orbit-averaged surface illumination.
-They also considered tidal heating as a threat for their habitability.
-In Sect.
-4 in their paper, they introduce a new concept to define the habitable orbits of moons.
-Referring to the concept of the circumstellar habitable zone for planets, they define an inner border for a moon to be habitable around a certain planet and call it the circumplanetary "habitable edge".
+They also considered tidal heating as a threat to their habitability.
+In Section 4 in their paper, they introduce a new concept to define the habitable orbits of moons.

+Referring to the concept of the circumstellar Habitable zone for planets, they define an inner border for a moon to be habitable around a certain planet and call it the circumplanetary "habitable edge".
 Moons closer to their planet than the habitable edge are uninhabitable.
 In a second study, René Heller then included the effect of eclipses into this concept as well as constraints from a satellite's orbital stability.
 He found that, depending on a moon's orbital eccentricity, there is a minimum mass for stars to host habitable moons at around 0.2 solar masses.

 Taking as an example the smaller Europa, at less than 1% the mass of the Earth, Lehmer et al. found if it were to end up near to Earth orbit it would only be able to hold onto its atmosphere for a few million years.
-However, for any larger, Ganymede-sized moons venturing into its solar system's habitable zone, an atmosphere and surface water could be retained pretty much indefinitely.
+However, for any larger, Ganymede-sized moons venturing into its solar system's habitable zone, an atmosphere and surface water could be retained indefinitely.
 Models for moon formation suggest the formation of even more massive moons than Ganymede is common around many of the super-Jovian exoplanets.